nasrahmed/Cleaning_Data_Project/README.md

-Here the function assumes that it will take a directory of the files related to the project of the course Getting and Cleaning Data for example: As we downloaded the files and extract it to folder "UCI HAR Dataset", so just run the function like this result_ds<-run_analysis("./UCI HAR Dataset")
+Here the function assumes that it will take a directory of the files related to the project of the course Getting and Cleaning Data for example: As we downloaded the files and extract it to folder "UCI HAR Dataset".
+So just run the function like this result_ds<-run_analysis("./UCI HAR Dataset")

 Note: here is the link to download the data